QodotPlugin/qodotplugin.github.io/docs/class-reference.md

 ## QodotFGDClass

 **Classname** - The name for this class in Trenchbroom.
+Cannot contain spaces.

-**Description** - A short description that displays in Trenchbroom when this entity is selected.
+**Description** - A short description that displays in Trenchbroom's entity browser when this entity is selected.

 **Qodot Internal** - Hides the entity in Trenchbroom's entity browser.

 Qodot can still refer to this entity for building other entities (like base entities).
-Base Entities are already hidden in Trenchbroom by default, for most situations you can leave this off.
+Base Entities are already hidden in Trenchbroom by default, in most cases you can leave this off.

 **Base Classes** - An array of template entities to inherit properties from.

-This determines the parent entities for this class, where this entity gets all the class properties, meta properties, and property descriptions from its parents.
+All base classes placed here will give the same class properties, meta properties, and property descriptions to the current entity definition.

 **Class Properties** - A dictionary of properties.